 Liberty Expose: The Deadliest Ideology

 Imagine 100 million victims.
 100 million lives lost.
 Combined, that is around the population of Texas, California, Florida, and Ohio.
-To put the death toll in context, around 60-80 million died in the Second World War, and estimated 37 million perished in the First World War, 11 million died in the Holocaust, and 20 o 50 million died from the Spanish flu.
+To put the death toll in context, around 60-80 million died in the Second World War, an estimated 37 million perished in the First World War, 11 million died in the Holocaust, and 20 o 50 million died from the Spanish flu.
+100 million deaths - an incalculable amount of tragedy.

 This year marked the century since the 1917 revolution in Russia established the world’s first communist state.
 Before then, communism was just a dream – an idea forwarded by a radical, impoverished philosopher exiled in London.
-Now that idea has manifested into a state lead by Vladimir Lenin.
-In that century between the establishment of the first communist state and now, 100 million have died because of the ideas of Marxism-Leninism.
+In 1917, that idea manifested into a state lead by Vladimir Lenin.
+In the century between the establishment of the first communist state and now, 100 million have died because of the ideas of Marxism-Leninism.

 The proliferation – no – the metastasizing of communism across the world from Berlin to Beijing should be remembered with the other great tragedies of the 20th century, such as the world wars and the numerous genocides.